Wernfried/xml-twig/README.md

 This module aims to combine both approaches.
 It reads the XML document in chunks, and within each chunk, you can utilize the familiar features and functions of a DOM-based parser.

 ## Dependencies
 XML documents are parsed using either the [sax](https://www.npmjs.com/package/sax) or [node-expat](https://www.npmjs.com/package/node-expat) parser. parsers.
 Additional parsers may be added in future releases.
 By default, the `sax` parser is used.
-However, I strongly recommend using the `node-expat` parser, as other parsers I tested are not fully compliant with XML standards.
+However, I recommend using the `node-expat` parser, which is faster more compliant with XML standards.

 **NOTE: The `node-expat` module is not automatically installed with this module.
 If you wish to use it, you must install it manually.**